SolidOS/solid-ui/Documentation/FormsReadme.md

 There are different documentation entry points for the topic.

 To get you started with Forms, we have the [forms-intro](./forms-intro.html).
-If you're asking yourself how Forms fit into the Soild ecosystem, head over to [form-ecosystem](./form-ecosystem.html).
+If you're asking yourself how Forms fit into the Solid ecosystem, head over to [form-ecosystem](./form-ecosystem.html).

-Sir Tim Berners-Lee gave a talk about Forms to the SolidOS team some time ago.
+Sir Tim Berners-Lee gave a talk about Forms to the SolidOS team end of 2021.
 His slides are online [here](./talks/FormsTalk.html), while a recording of the talk is on the [SolidOS pod](https://solidos.solidcommunity.net/public/SolidOS%20team%20meetings/SolidOS_team_videos.html).

 ## Creating your own Form using Turtle